szze/SpecFlowPlus-Resources/Tutorial:-Customising-Reports.md

 ```

 ###Adding a Sortable Table
+We are going to add a sortable table to display information on the individual steps in a feature file.
+You can either replace the final table in the default template (`<table class="testEvents">`), or simply add this table to the end of the report (within the `<body>` section).
+We will include the time taken by each step in the table so we can sort the table by step duration.
+This makes it easy to identify any steps that are taking a long time to execute and possibly optimise them.

 Defining a sortable table using sortable.js is easy: just start your HTML table declaration with the following element:
 `<table class="sortable">`